DylCon/Getting_and_Cleaning_Data_Course_Project/README.md

 6) Write text file with tidy data sets:
 * 1) The set with activities merged in, test and training data merged, altered feature names and only mean and SD data
 * 2) The set that pivots set 1 on Activity_Name and Feature_Name

+*See the Readme file from the source data in the indicated zip file for more details on the source of the data*